dureadaaan/Online-bookstore/README.md

-Perfect 👍 Here’s a professional **README.md** (short and keyword-rich) for your **Online Bookstore Project** — it clearly explains what works, what’s pending, and makes it look organized and professional on GitHub:

----

 # 📚 Online Bookstore

 An interactive **Online Bookstore Website** built using **HTML, CSS, PHP, and MySQL**.
 This project allows users to browse books, sign up, and log in, while the admin can manage the bookstore through a secure dashboard.